 Going farther, faster together: Implementing the recommendations of the Evidence Commission report

 One year has passed since the publication of the report of the Global Commission on Evidence to Address Societal Challenges (henceforth the Evidence Commission).
-We see reasons for optimism, as well as reasons to double-down on efforts to implement the report’s recommendations.
-While government policymakers in some countries (like newly elected ones in some Latin American countries) are open to new approaches to decision-making and evidence use, many policymakers, organizational leaders and professionals have largely returned to pre-pandemic approaches.
+We see reasons for optimism, as well as reasons to double down on efforts to implement the report’s recommendations.
+While government policymakers in some countries (like those newly elected in some Latin American countries) are open to new approaches to decision-making and evidence use, many policymakers, organizational leaders and professionals have largely returned to pre-pandemic approaches.
 While some funders and donors and some impact-oriented evidence producers have piloted coordination mechanisms, many evidence producers continue to operate without coordination and to generate significant research waste.
 While many citizens have become more aware of the potential value of evidence, many others have become more distrustful of decision-makers and evidence.

-This special session has two overarching objectives:
+This Special Session has two overarching objectives:

 - to provide an overview of the Evidence Commission’s three implementation priorities

 - enhancing and leveraging the global evidence architecture

 - putting evidence at the centre of everyday life